mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 The fi fty-ton cutter is capable of good speed within a short-range operational capacity and has a crew of two.
-Its main feature is the 30 ton ‘module bay’ that allows the cutter to be quickly and easily reconfigured for different missions.
+Its main feature is the 30 ton 'module bay' that allows the cutter to be quickly and easily reconfigured for different missions.
 Changing the module in a modular cutter is an Easy (+4 DM), Intelligence-based